-We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the common shares offered by this prospectus.
+We have filed with the U.S. Securities and Exchange Commission, or the SEC, a registration statement on Form S-1 under the Securities Act of 1933, as amended, or the Securities Act, with respect to the common shares offered by this prospectus.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement, some items of which are contained in exhibits to the registration statement as permitted by the rules and regulations of the SEC.
 For further information with respect to us and the common shares offered hereby, we refer you to the registration statement, including the exhibits filed as a part of the registration statement.
 Statements contained in this prospectus concerning the contents of any contract or document referred to are not necessarily complete.
 If a contract or document has been filed as an exhibit to the registration statement, please see the copy of the contract or document that has been filed.
-Each statement is this prospectus relating to a contract or document filed as an exhibit is gualified in all respects by the filed exhibit.
+Each statement is this prospectus relating to a contract or document filed as an exhibit is qualified in all respects by the filed exhibit.